pablo-gar/somatic_mutations_GTEx/README.md

 This repository contains all the software and scripts used for the following study.

-Garcia-Nieto PE, Morrison AJ, Fraser HB.
+**Garcia-Nieto PE, Morrison AJ, Fraser HB.
 The somatic mutation landscape of the human body.
 BioRxiv.
-2019 [link](https://www.biorxiv.org/content/10.1101/668624v1)
+2019. [link](https://www.biorxiv.org/content/10.1101/668624v1)**

-Garcia-Nieto PE, Morrison AJ, Fraser HB.
+**Garcia-Nieto PE, Morrison AJ, Fraser HB.
 The somatic mutation landscape of the human body.
 Genome Biology.
-2019 [link](https://www.biorxiv.org/content/10.1101/668624v1)
+2019. [link](https://www.biorxiv.org/content/10.1101/668624v1)**

 The contents of this repository encompass:
 - A method to call DNA somatic mutations from the GTEx v7 RNA-seq data: